tanmatt/QuoteOfTheDay/README.md

 ### Quote of the day
-If you have no respect for your own values how can you be worthy of respect from others. - Byron Pulsifer
+If you try and take a cat apart to see how it works, the first thing you have on your hands is a non-working cat. - Douglas Adams

 ### About the project
 Just a fun project to grab a random quote of the day everyday.